Christoph's Content Corner (1280 x 720 px) (2200 × 450 px)

 Email design examples: Keeping it simple

 Brandon Walton joined me on the Business Storytelling Podcast to give some email design inspiration.
-The article below also dives into more email design inspiration for you.
-The main question that needs to be answered though: Does every email really need to be designed?
+The section below also dives into more email design inspiration for you.
+The main question that needs to be answered, though: Does every email really need to be designed?

 I’ve been in many meetings over the years where people sought email design inspiration.
 Let’s look at competitor email newsletters to see what they are doing.
 Should we copy that or something similar?
 Where should the images go?
 We will use images after all, right?